brandonbloom/fipp/README.md

 *bounded space*.
 However, unlike clojure.pprint, Fipp's implementation is tuned for great performance, functionally pure, and has a data-driven API.

 The data interface is agnostic to the source language.
-Printer are included for Edn data and Clojure code, but it is easy to create a pretty printer for your own language or documents: Even if they're not made out of Clojure data!
+Printers are included for Edn data and Clojure code, but it is easy to create a pretty printer for your own language or documents: Even if they're not made out of Clojure data!